This page is optimized for a taller screen. Please rotate your device or increase the size of your browser window.

 The Approach

-Abt is leading a network of clinical partners conducting prospective cohort studies to assess such issues as:
+Abt led a network of clinical partners conducting prospective cohort studies to assess such issues as:

 • household transmission of COVID-19